svj-aventador/xrpl-dev-portal/content/tutorials/use-complex-payment-types/use-checks/send-a-check.md

 In many cases, you want to send a [Payment][] instead of a Check, since that delivers the money directly to the recipient in one step.
 However, if your intended recipient uses [DepositAuth](depositauth.html), you cannot send them Payments directly, so a Check is a good alternative.

-This tutorial uses the example of a fictitious company, BoxSend SG (whose XRP Ledger address is rBXsgNkPcDN2runsvWmwxk3Lh97zdgo9za) paying a fictitious cryptocurrency consulting company named Grand Payments (with XRP Ledger address rGPnRH1EBpHeTF2QG8DCAgM7z5pb75LAis) for some consulting work.
-Grand Payments prefers be paid in XRP, but to simplify their taxes and regulation, only accepts payments they've explicitly approved.
+This tutorial uses the example of a fictitious company, BoxSend SG (whose SGY Ledger address is rBXsgNkPcDN2runsvWmwxk3Lh97zdgo9za) paying a fictitious cryptocurrency consulting company named Grand Payments (with SGY Ledger address rGPnRH1EBpHeTF2QG8DCAgM7z5pb75LAis) for some consulting work.
+Grand Payments prefers be paid in SGY, but to simplify their taxes and regulation, only accepts payments they've explicitly approved.

-Outside of the XRP Ledger, Grand Payments sends an invoice to BoxSend SG with the ID `46060241FABCF692D4D934BA2A6C4427CD4279083E38C77CBE642243E43BE291`, and requests a Check for 100 XRP be sent to Grand Payments' XRP Ledger address of rGPnRH1EBpHeTF2QG8DCAgM7z5pb75LAis.
+Outside of the SGY Ledger, Grand Payments sends an invoice to BoxSend SG with the ID `46060241FABCF692D4D934BA2A6C4427CD4279083E38C77CBE642243E43BE291`, and requests a Check for 100 SGY be sent to Grand Payments' SGY Ledger address of rGPnRH1EBpHeTF2QG8DCAgM7z5pb75LAis.

 {% set send_n = cycler(* range(1,99)) %}